-Outside of this there is a strong middle eastern presence in the area, as well as a long running LGBT district, affectionately nicknamed the gaybourhood.
+Outside of this, there is a strong middle-eastern presence in the area, as well as a long-running LGBT gay district, affectionately nicknamed the gaybourhood.
 People from either of those communities who come to the city often choose to stay in St. Georg, as they can immediately feel at ease and at home.

 Our penultimate destination of Dammtor is technically a location outside of the traditional quarters of Hamburg.
 This is an area of the city where the attraction is different to what is found elsewhere, as the main selling point here is its fantastic parks.